epfl-ada/ada-2023-project-theredpandada5/README.md

 - `preprocessing_helper.py`: Contains helper functions used in both notebooks.

-- `gpt_methods.ipynb`: Contains the code used to get the answer to the questions asked to GPT-3.5 about the romance tropes.
+- `gpt_methods.ipynb`: Contains the code used to get the answer to the questions asked to GPT-3.5 about the romance tropes and explains how the requests are made and the results stored.

 ### Proposed additional datasets:
 - IMDB movie ratings: The IMDB ratings give us a measure of how movies are rated by current audiences.
 The dataset is constructed from IMDB users since 1990 and overlap with ca. 55'000 movies from the CMU dataset (against 8000 box office revenue values in the CMU dataset).
 The dataset used to obtain the ratings is IMDB's data dump.
 Information about it can be found on https://developer.imdb.com/non-commercial-datasets/ : `imdb_ratings.tsv` is used to obtain the number of votes and the ratings for each movie.
 After preprocessing `movie.metadata.augmented.tsv` contains the movies merged with their ratings.